noviembre/forumttd00/app/me/log.md

 - I have to save manually to public/avatars/ folder
 - so far everything (javascript) is working but the aupload image is not working yet. you have to do manually. if you do works.

+#### 66.a Image Validation Working
+- now you can upload an image, and this user image can be display from user profile and thread page.